Custom CRM: Aligning With Exxact’s Unique Sales Structure

 My Role: Product Manager, Product Designer, Design Operations, QA Lead

-Team: 2 Backend Developers, 2 Full-Stack Developers, 1 Software Intern, Junior Designer, and myself
+Team: 2 Backend Developers, 2 Full-Stack Developers, Junior Designer, and myself

 Duration: 16 months (Nov 2024 – Mar 2026)